november-pain/Coronavirus_research/README.md

 # The purpose of program.

-The purpose of this program is to analize data about COVID-19 in USA.
+The purpose of this program is to analise data about COVID-19 in USA.
 It should find the correlation between testing activity and increase of number of new covid cases.
 Program makes calculations for each state separately and draws a graph.
 The idea of those calculations is to